Inpatient Rehab in Minnesota

 Meridian Behavioral Health Oakridge Treatment Center - Rochester, MN

-Meridian Behavioral Health Oakridge Treatment Center is an inpatient addiction treatment center situated in Rochester, MN.
+Meridian Behavioral Health Oakridge Treatment Center is an inpatient drug and alcohol rehab situated in Rochester, MN.

 Location: 4800 48th Street North East, Rochester, MN 55906 in Olmsted County